 Chris Busch is the Director of Research at Energy Innovation: Policy and Technology LLC, where he leads the company’s work on Urbanization in China and Unconventional Natural Gas.
 Prior to joining Energy Innovation, Chris worked in the nonprofit sector for six years, serving as a Climate Economist with the Union of Concerned Scientists, Policy Director for the Center for Resource Solutions, and Policy Director for the BlueGreen Alliance.
 His work during those years helped to shape the design of California’s cap-and-trade program.
 In 2009, he was appointed by the California Air Resources Board to the state’s AB 32 Economic and Technology Advancement Advisory Committee.
 Chris has published extensively, including the recent article, “The Upside Hedge Value of California’s Global Warming Policy Given Uncertain World Oil Prices,” (Energy Policy: Vol. 44, pp. 45-51).
 In the 1990s, he worked at Lawrence Berkeley National Laboratory as a Senior Research Associate in the International Energy Studies Group.
 Chris holds a Ph.D. in environmental economics (Department of Agricultural and Resource Economics) and a master’s degree in public policy, both from the University of California, Berkeley.
 He received a B.A. in economics and history with honors from the University of Pennsylvania.

-Anabel Cassady is the HR & Finance Associate at Energy Innovation: Policy and Technology LLC.
+Anabel Cassady is the Associate Director of Operations at Energy Innovation: Policy and Technology LLC, where she manages the company’s human resources operations, and its internal financial and accounting systems.
+She is also responsible for structuring the company’s policies and procedures, and overseeing the company’s fiscal and legal compliance.
 Prior to joining Energy Innovation, Anabel worked at the ClimateWorks Foundation shortly after graduating from the University of San Francisco (USF).
-During her tenure at USF, Anabel interned for the human rights organization Amnesty International and for former Speaker of the House Nancy Pelosi.
+During her tenure at USF, Anabel interned for the human rights organization, Amnesty International and for former Speaker of the House, Nancy Pelosi.
 She holds a B.A. in Politics with a minor in Legal Studies from USF, where she graduated summa cum laude and as Valedictorian finalist.